 Being one of the pilot sites, Zafer Development Agency provides smooth implementation and coordination of project activities.
 LIVERUR is being implemented in Manisa Province, which has the highest added- value and biggest share in terms of agricultural production in Turkey.
 ZEKA provides smooth communication with relevant stakeholders for successful implementation of the project to widely spread project’s results among the regional and national stakeholders, as well as international area via its networks.
 In addition, Agency designs consultancy activities, training and financial support programs according to experiences and knowledge gained during the project.

 Zentrum fuer Soziale Innovation GMBH (ZSI) – Austria

 ZSI (Centre for Social Innovation) is a private non-profit research organisation with more than 50 employees, established in 1990.
 It was converted into a company with limited liability and officially recognised common public interest status in 2014.
 We work in different environments with diverse clients and stakeholders such as the European Commission, Ministries, Municipalities, OECD, ILO, other public bodies and NGOs as well as citizens and private sector companies.

 ZSI has worked on the definition and measurement of social innovations for many years and offers vast expertise in theory and practice of social innovation processes in general, and of social inclusion and innovative financing approaches in particular.

-As a scientific partner, ZSI will contribute to the project with its profound expertise on the social inclusion potential of rural business models as well as on innovative financing models.
-ZSI will mainly be involved in the elaboration of the study on the living lab technique and its feasibility assessment (WP3).
-Moreover, ZSI will support the conceptualisation of existing rural business models (WP2) and the development of a regional circular living lab business model (WP4).
+As a scientific partner, ZSI contributes to the project with its profound expertise on the social inclusion potential of rural business models as well as on innovative financing models.
+ZSI mainly is involved in the elaboration of the study on the living lab technique and its feasibility assessment (WP3).
+Moreover, ZSI supports the conceptualisation of existing rural business models (WP2) and the development of a regional circular living lab business model (WP4).